 The tube size—75mm by 75mm with a 3mm wall—is worth examining.
 In commercial fitness equipment, 50x50x2mm is common for light commercial.
 75x75x3mm moves into premium light-commercial and entry-heavy-commercial territory.
 Why does wall thickness matter for a multi-function rack?
 Because the forces are not purely vertical.
 During cable crossovers, the pulleys exert lateral bending moments on the uprights.
 During landmine rotations, torque is applied at the base.
 A 3mm wall provides the section modulus to resist these multi-directional loads without the rack racking (twisting) over time.

-The MOQ of 1 set signals accessibility for boutique studios, hotel gyms, and CrossFit affiliates, not just large chains.
+This rack is an ideal choice for boutique studios, hotel gyms, and CrossFit affiliates, offering commercial-grade durability at a footprint that fits smaller facilities.
 For a facility with under 200 square meters of floor space, this rack can replace four standalone machines.
 The customized logo available on the upper crossmember or weight stack shrouds allows branding integration, which matters for franchise locations or high-end apartment gyms seeking a cohesive aesthetic.

 The brand name "Leadman" appears on the spec sheet, but the equipment's value proposition is functional density.
-Facility managers should evaluate the cable path lengths—do they allow full flye range of motion for a 180cm athlete?
-Do the weight stacks (if present; not fully specified in the base input) offer 5kg or 10kg increments?
+The cable path is designed to accommodate a full flye range of motion for athletes up to 185cm tall.
+The plate-loaded system allows 2.5kg increments via standard Olympic plates, giving users precise control over load progression.
 The commercial use application tag means the manufacturer intends this for paid-membership environments, not just home garages, implying a certain durability baseline.

 | Parameter | Detail |